DIAGNijmegen/website-content/website-pathology/content/pages/research.md

-## Research lines
+## Research Areas
-Click on any of the cards below to learn more about the research lines in DIAG.
+Click on any of the cards below to learn more about the research areas in DIAG.